PROTECTING NEW ART PURCHASES

 Even though it may seem obvious, ascertain whether the work is and original, limited edition,

-or reproduction and ensure that its status is reflected accurately in the
+or reproduction and ensure that its status is reflected accurately in the Letter of Authenticity.

 - Special Care and Handling Instructions